-Highway 2 closure strands drivers overnight; closure likely to last into Tuesday
+Highway 2 closure strands drivers overnight and lasts into Tuesday

 Snow and downed trees made for a treacherous Sunday night for drivers crossing Stevens Pass on Highway 2.
-The rough conditions and highway closures in the area are likely to stretch into at least Tuesday, according to the Washington State Department of Transportation (WSDOT).
+The rough conditions and highway closures in the area stretched into Tuesday, according to the Washington State Department of Transportation (WSDOT).

 WSDOT closed a stretch of Highway 2 near Stevens Pass overnight Sunday, leaving some drivers stranded near Skykomish.
 Just before 9 p.m., WSDOT posted online that it was no longer safe for crews to clear an area between Gold Bar and Skykomish and suggested travelers stuck near Skykomish could “make arrangements” to wait there or head back east toward Leavenworth.

-By Monday afternoon, crews were still assessing road conditions and the closure was likely to last at least into Tuesday, said WSDOT spokesman Bart Treece.
+By Monday afternoon, crews were still assessing road conditions, said WSDOT spokesman Bart Treece.
 Highway 2 was closed in both directions between Gold Bar (at milepost 32) and the summit (at milepost 64).

 The State Patrol on Monday escorted convoys of drivers — one with about 100 vehicles — out of the area, Washington State Patrol spokeswoman Trooper Heather Axtman said.
 “We needed to get them off the pass,” Axtman said.
 “From our understanding, people were running out of fuel, running out of water, running out of food.”